learn-co-students/dc-web-082718/45-redux-actions-reducers/README.md

 - Computation moved to Header
 - Computation switched to use a prop
 - Change functions switched to props in Counter
-- So many things in the code had to change to accomodate this tiny design change!
+- So many things in the code had to change to accommodate this tiny design change!

 # Intro to Redux

-- What's hard about managing state in React
 - Introducing Redux and the store
 - Designing our redux state
+- Pulling state from the store
 - Dispatching actions to our store
 - Updating state based on actions
 - Problems with this version of our redux app